Soundmatters/TapeCleaningWorkflow/TapeCleaningWorkflow.md

 Tool and supply list:

-splicing block
+>splicing block
-straight-edge razor
+>straight-edge razor
-RTI tissue, or comparable non-woven fabric leader tape
+>RTI tissue, or comparable non-woven fabric
+>leader tape
-Tape deck
+>open-reel tape deck

 The deck used in this workflow description is the Studer A80 RC.

 ## Workflow

-1)  Cut a 3 to 4-inch piece of RTI cleaning tissue, or comparable non-woven cleaning fabric.
+1)  Cut a 4-inch piece of RTI cleaning tissue, or comparable non-woven cleaning fabric.

 *Example: RTI cleaning tissue*
 ![](emulsion_1.jpg)

-2)  Put one of the long edges of the the cleaning tissue into the splicing block.
-Score and crease the excess tissue tightly into the splicing block.
+2)  Put one of the long edges of the the cleaning tissue squarely into one side of the splicing block.
+Score and crease the excess tissue tightly into the other side of splicing block.